 to different Christian Orders, and only guided groups are allowed into their premises.

-Although they are situated underground, some of the catacombs are not open in certain months and on certain dates.
+Although they are situated underground, some of the catacombs of Rome are not open in certain months and on certain dates.
 All of the catacombs have winter closures, but the dates are different.
 Please, don’t forget to check the time-tables, so that you wouldn’t miss out on this special Rome attraction.

 Here is a number of tours that you can take along the Appian Way visiting the famous crypts and catacombs